Today, the sixth day of the last month December.

 Concentration at the third eye.
 Arouse your mind to make it alert, intuitive and subtle by concentrating at this sensitive place.
 This is possible if you concentrate regularly at the place between the eyebrows.
 It may bring some discomfort in the beginning but with continuous and long practice, it will vanish.
 Do it for ten minutes in morning and for ten minutes in evening and the duration like all other disciplines may be lengthened.

 Along with this, if some of the readers who are very keen and interested in burning past karmas very quickly, then they must purify the merudand or the spinal cord by Kriya and Pranayam, but under some guidance of a teacher.
 Impurities of past karmas are deposited at various levels of the spinal cord technically called chakras or energy centres.

 Also silent praying, chanting of mantras, yogic practice of pranayaam, kriya and continuous remembrance of a godly figure purifies the inside of the spinal cord thereby clearing the debris of karmas of past life incarnations.

 (Related post- Awareness- the art of right living)

 P.S.
-The first picture on the post is of Kumari Devi Temple in Kathmandu, an incarnation of goddess Durga worshipped by Hindus and Nepali Buddhists alike.
-If you noticed, there is a stupa at the bottom, then the face with very prominent eyes and finally a very tall golden tower (which could not be accomodated in the frame of the camera.)
-It looks like a pyramid and can be compared to the pymramid of chakras on which the humans ascend on the evolution path.
+The first picture on the post is of Kumari Devi Temple in Kathmandu, an incarnation of goddess Durga worshiped by Hindus and Nepali Buddhists alike.
+If you noticed, there is a stupa at the bottom, then the face with very prominent eyes and finally a very tall golden tower (which could not be accommodated in the frame of the camera.)
+It looks like a pyramid and can be compared to the pyramid of chakras on which the humans ascend on the evolution path.